 For Meatballs

-- Add grated parmesan cheese, egg, garlic, parsley, onion powder, oregano, crushed red pepper (if using), nutmeg, salt, and ground pepper to panade and stir until well-combined.⅓ cup (45 g) grated parmesan, 1 large egg, 3 large cloves garlic, 1 ½ teaspoons dried parsley, ½ teaspoon onion powder, ¼ teaspoon dried oregano, ¼ teaspoon crushed red pepper, ¼ teaspoon ground nutmeg¹, 1 teaspoon salt, ½ teaspoon ground pepper
+- Add everything else but the meat: Add grated parmesan cheese, egg, garlic, parsley, onion powder, oregano, crushed red pepper (if using), nutmeg, salt, and ground pepper to the panade and stir until well-combined.½ cup (40 g) grated parmesan, 1 large egg, 3 large cloves garlic, 1 ½ teaspoons dried parsley, ½ teaspoon onion powder, ¼ teaspoon dried oregano, ¼ teaspoon crushed red pepper, ¼ teaspoon ground nutmeg, 1 teaspoon salt, ½ teaspoon ground pepper

-- Place ground meats in a separate, large bowl.
-Tear off about 2 Tablespoons of meat each from ground beef and ground pork and add to the panade mixture.
-Stir very well until well-combined.1 lb (455 g) ground beef, 1 lb (455 g) ground pork
+- Temper the meat: Add about 2 Tablespoons each of the ground beef and ground pork to the panade mixture and stir very well until, until thoroughly combined before adding the remaining meat.1 lb (455 g) ground beef, 1 lb (455 g) ground pork

-- Pour panade mixture into large bowl with remaining meat and use your hands to gently work ingredients together until completely combined.
-Do not over-work or your meatballs will be tough!
+- Add remaining meat and mix: Add the remaining meat to the panade and use your hands to gently work ingredients together until completely combined.
+Do your best to make the mixture uniform, but don't over-work or your meatballs will be tough.

-- Scoop dough into 2-Tablespoon sized balls (I use a cookie dough scoop to make this easier) and lightly grease your hands with olive oil.
-Roll into a round ball (don't roll too tightly) and place on a wax paper lined plate or baking sheet until you have formed all of your meatballs.
+- Form the meatballs: Scoop dough into 2-Tablespoon sized balls and lightly grease your hands with olive oil.
+Roll gently into a round ball (don't roll too tightly) and place on a parchment paper lined baking sheet (spacing meatballs at least 1" apart if baking) until you have formed all of your meatballs.

-- Add garlic and cook, stirring, until fragrant (30 seconds)1 ½ Tablespoons minced garlic
+- Cook the garlic: Add garlic and cook, stirring, until fragrant (about 30 seconds).1 ½ Tablespoons minced garlic

-- Add crushed tomatoes, basil, sugar, oregano, salt, and pepper and stir well.28 oz (793 g) crushed tomatoes, 2 teaspoons dried basil, 2 teaspoons granulated sugar, ¾ teaspoons dried oregano, ½ teaspoon sea salt, ½ teaspoon ground black pepper
+- Add crushed tomatoes, basil, sugar, oregano, salt, and pepper and stir well.28 oz (793 g) crushed tomatoes, 2 teaspoons dried basil, 2 teaspoons granulated sugar, ¾ teaspoons dried oregano, ½ teaspoon table salt or fine sea salt, ½ teaspoon ground black pepper

-- Bring sauce to a simmer and then gently place meatballs back into the pot, submerging in the sauce (it may seem like a lot of meatballs but they should all be able to be submerged into the sauce).
+- Simmer and add meatballs: Bring sauce to a simmer and then gently place meatballs into the sauce, submerging in the sauce as much as possible.

-- Cover pot and continue to simmer over low heat until meatballs are cooked through (internal temperature should reach at least 165F/75C.
-This usually takes about 15-20 minutes for me.
+- Cook through: Cover pot with a lid and simmer over low heat until meatballs are cooked through (usually about 15 minutes, internal temperature should reach at least 165F/75C).

-- Gently stir sauce and serve alone, with a side salad, on subs, or over pasta.
+- Serve: Gently stir sauce and serve alone, with a side salad, on subs, or over pasta.

 Notes